tylerd/HOL-IntroToWindowsAzureAD/HOL.md

 1. Press **F5** to run the application.
 The single sign-on experience is the same as you saw in the previous exercise, requiring authentication using your Windows Azure AD credentials.

-1. Once you authenticated successfully using your credentials, select the **Users** tab from the top right menu.
+1. Once you have successfully authenticated using your credentials, select the **Users** tab from the top right menu.

 	![Users Action Link](Images/users-action-link.png?raw=true)